 Wood Village is a very small city located in the state of Oregon.
 With a population of 4,775 people and just one neighborhood, Wood Village is the 96th largest community in Oregon.

-When you are in Wood Village, you'll notice that it is more blue-collar than most other communities in America.
-37.45% of Wood Village’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Wood Village is generally considered to be a blue-collar town.
+37.45% of the Wood Village workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wood Village is a city of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Wood Village who work in food service (16.98%), sales jobs (12.78%), and office and administrative support (6.93%).

 The citizens of Wood Village are slightly less educated than the national average of 21.84% for the average city or town: 15.68% of adults in Wood Village have a bachelor's degree or advanced degree